-The Proposed Project will not encroach into the wetland, or the 100 foot buffer regulated by the Town of Ossining.
+The Proposed Project will not encroach into the wetland, or the 100 foot buffer regulated by both the Town of Ossining and the Village of Ossining's Wetland Codes.
 The Village of Ossining does not regulate a buffer around Village regulated wetlands.
-There are no New York State Department of Environmental Conservation (NYSDEC) regulated wetlands on or within the proximity of the Project Site.
+There are no New York State Department of Environmental Conservation (NYSDEC) regulated wetlands on or within the proximity of the

+Project Site.

-The Proposed Project will avoid disturbance to the wetland and wetland buffer, which is the same as the Former Project.
+The Proposed Project will avoid disturbance to the wetland and wetland buffer, as well as watercourses and Town and Village 50-foot watercourse regulated buffers, which is the same as the Former Project.
 Due to the variety of hydrologic sources on and off site and based on the detailed analysis contained in Chapter III.B, "Wetlands," it is the Applicant's conclusion that the Proposed Project is not expected to adversely impact the existing wetland, wetland buffer, or the hydrologic levels.

-b.
-Compliance of the Proposed Project with Town and Village Codes p:\2015\15064\admin\sdeis\deis format\iii.e wetlands deis.docx
+ii.
+Compliance of the Proposed Project with Town and Village Codes iii.
+Impacts to Vegetative Cover